 The U.S. and international systems of radiation measurements are based on the energy spectrum of Cs-137.
-All ANSI standards and their associated test-and-evaluation protocols for radiation detection, instrumentation, and personal dosimetry rely on the use of Cs-137.
-In addition, all DHS-related standards for calibration of first responder and emergency response equipment such as personnel self-reading dosimeters, portal monitors, and portable survey instruments also require the use of Cs-137 for calibration purposes.
+All American National Standards Institute (ANSI) standards and their associated test-and-evaluation protocols for radiation detection, instrumentation, and personal dosimetry rely on the use of Cs-137.
+In addition, all DHS-related standards for calibration of first responder and emergency response equipment, such as personnel self-reading dosimeters, portal monitors, and portable survey instruments, also require the use of Cs-137 for calibration purposes.
 Cs-137 was selected by the U.S. and the international community as the basis of calibration because of the optimal single energy spectrum of this nuclide and its long half-life.
 The National Institute of Standards and Technology (NIST) maintains the national measurement standards and calibrates the instruments for secondary laboratories.
-These instruments are sent to secondary and tertiary laboratories who, in turn, calibrate the instrument that is used in the country measures correctly and is traceable to NIST.
-Consequently, maintaining the current CsCI technology is important, but replacement with other less soluble/dispersible forms of Cs-137 could be acceptable for calibration applications.
+These instruments are sent to secondary and tertiary laboratories that whe, in turn, calibrate the instruments for end users.
+This network of facilities ensures that every radiation detection instrument that is used in the country measures correctly and is traceable to NIST.
+Consequently, maintaining the current CsCl technology is important, but replacement with other less soluble/dispersible forms of Cs-137 could be acceptable for calibration applications.

-Ensuring Secure Disposal for Disused CsCl Sources
+Ensuring Secure Disposal for Disused CsCl Sources [removed BOLD and added underline]

 The disposal of CsCl radioactive sources, which are currently in use, is a challenge because of the high cost of disposal and the lack of commercial disposal facilities.
 The vast majority of the CsCl sources in use today are classified as Greater-Than-Class C low-level radioactive waste.
 Currently, there is no disposal capability for such commercial sources.
-Today, used and unwanted CsCl sources are stored safely and securely at the users' sites under the applicable

-NRC and Agreement State control and security requirements until commercial options become available.
+Today, used and unwanted CsCl sources are stored safely and securely at the users' sites under the applicable NRC and Agreement State control and security requirements until commercial options become available.
 To maintain source safety and security, the sites are routinely inspected in accordance with established NRC and Agreement State inspection procedures and frequency.
-The Commission considers it imperative to develop a pathway for the long term storage and disposal of these sources because long term storage at licensee facilities perpetuates the security issues associated with CsCl.
-To resolve theses issues, the NRC has participated and will continue to participate with other Federal and State partners and representatives of the private sector in initiatives to explore medium and long term solutions to address the need for disposal and disposition of CsCl sources whether or not there are alternatives developed.
+The Commission considers it imperative to develop a pathway for the long term storage and disposal of these sources because long term storage at licensee facilities increases the potential for safety and security issues perpetuates the security issues associated with CsCl.
+To resolve these issues, the NRC has participated and will continue to participate with its ether Federal and State partners and representatives of the private sector in initiatives to explore medium- and long term-solutions to address the need for disposal and disposition of CsCl sources whether or not there are alternatives developed.